WeblateOrg/weblate/docs/vcs.rst

 .. code-block:: sh

-    # DATA_DIR is set in Weblate settings.py, set it accordingy.
-    # It is /app/data in Docker
+    # Use DATA_DIR as configured in Weblate settings.py, it is /app/data in the Docker
     $ HOME=${DATA_DIR}/home lab
-    Enter the GitLab host (default: https://gitlab.com):
+    Enter GitLab host (default: https://gitlab.com):
     Create a token here: https://gitlab.com/profile/personal_access_tokens
-    Enter the default GitLab token (scope: api):
+    Enter default GitLab token (scope: api):
-    (The config is saved to ~/.config/lab.hcl)
+    (Config is saved to ~/.config/lab.hcl)

 The `lab`_ will ask you for your GitLab access token, retrieve it and